drgreenthumb93/METATRON_optimized/README.md

 - 🔁 **Agentic Loop** — AI can request more tool runs mid-analysis
 - 🚫 **No API Keys** — everything is free and local
 -📤 Export Reports
+-⚠️ This script is more aggressive than the original!

 Metatron allows you to export scan results into clean, shareable report formats by selecting '2.view history'->select slno and export